La Revue Blanche: History

-Thaddeus's wife, Misia, participated in the launch of the magazine and served as a model for some covers.
+Thaddeus's wife, Misia Sert, participated in the launch of the magazine and served as a model for some covers.
 The critics Lucien Muhlfeld and Félix Fénéon from 1896 to 1903 served as secretaries, as well as Léon Blum himself.

 The journal served as a representative for the cultural and artistic intelligentsia of the time.
 Starting from 1898, at the instigation of Lucien Herr, it contributed to the Dreyfus affair, siding with the captain accused of treason.
-During this period the magazine developed close relations with Emile Durkheim.
+During this period the magazine developed close relations with Émile Durkheim.

 Octave Mirbeau published his Diary of a Chambermaid in serial form in the Revue blanche in 1900.

 The Revue blanche disappeared in 1903 after 237 issues.